HTTPDNS Android SDK

 Overview

-The Android SDK is a Java wrapper for the DoH JSON API of HTTPDNS.
-It provides Java interfaces for Android apps to resolve domain names and includes an efficient local cache that uses TTL and LRU policies.
-Developers can integrate HTTPDNS into their Android apps to resolve domain name resolution errors and achieve precise, low-cost scheduling.
+The Android SDK is a Java wrapper for the HTTPDNS DoH JSON API.
+It provides Java interfaces for Android apps to resolve domain names and includes an efficient local cache that uses Time-to-Live (TTL) and Least Recently Used (LRU) policies.
+You can easily integrate HTTPDNS into your Android app to fix domain resolution errors and enable precise, low-cost scheduling.

 • Simple to use